 MAKE AHEAD

-Refrigerate the cooked beef mixture for up to 3 days or freeze for up to 2 months.
+Refrigerate the cooked beef mixture for up to 3 days in an airtight container, or freeze for up to 2 months.
 Thaw completely in the fridge overnight before reheating.
 Assemble the nachos only at time of serving, otherwise they will get soggy!

 LEFTOVERS

-Refrigerate the cooked beef mixture for up to 3 days or freeze for up to 2 months.
+Refrigerate the cooked beef mixture for up to 3 days in an airtight container or freeze for up to 2 months.
 Thaw completely in the fridge overnight before reheating.